The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 Italian designer Silvia Venturini Fendi and German fashion designer Karl Lagerfeld acknowledge the applause of the audience at the Fendi showItalian designer Silvia Venturini Fendi and German fashion designer Karl Lagerfeld acknowledge the applause of the audience at the Fendi show during Milan Fashion Week Spring/Summer 2019 on September 20, 2018, in Milan, Italy (Credit: WENN / News Pictures)

-Retailers such as Farfetch, Nordstrom, and Saks Fifth Avenue guarantee the authenticity of their designer products.
+Retailers such as Farfetch, Nordstrom, and Mytheresa guarantee the authenticity of their designer products.

-The last option to look for Fendi products is through second-hand stores and flea markets.
-This is probably the worst option among the three, as there’s a very good chance that you won’t even find a Fendi bag there, and even if you do, it’s probably a fake.
+The last option for finding Fendi products is through second-hand stores and flea markets.
+This is probably the worst option among the three, as there’s a very good chance that you won’t even find a genuine Fendi bag there, and even if you do, it’s likely to be a counterfeit.

 It is possible to find an authentic, second-hand Fendi product, but the chances of that occurring are few and far between.

-If you’re still willing to look around for Fendi products or want to learn how to spot authentic Fendi’s, though, then read on to find out how to tell the difference between an authentic Fendi and a cheap imitation.
+If you’re still willing to look around for Fendi products or want to learn how to spot authentic Fendi products, though, then read on to find out how to tell the difference between an authentic Fendi and a cheap imitation.

-Please remember that counterfeiters often adapt to new authentication methods, so you need to stay updated on the latest authentication techniques.
-Fendi offers its customers a way to verify the authenticity of their products through its official website or customer service.
+Please remember that counterfeiters often adapt to new authentication methods, so it is essential to stay up-to-date on the latest authentication techniques.
+Fendi provides its customers with a method to verify the authenticity of their products through its official website or customer service.

-1. Look for the hologram or RFID tag
+1. Check for the Hologram or RFID Tag Inside the Fendi Bag

-One of the easiest ways to tell whether or not a Fendi bag is legitimate is by looking for the hologram or RFID tag that comes with the bag.
+One of the easiest ways to determine whether a Fendi bag is genuine is by checking for the hologram or RFID tag that comes with the bag.

 The biggest misconception about spotting fake Fendi bags is that all authentic Fendi bags have holograms, and if the bag doesn’t have one, it’s probably fake.